WillLuong97/Greedy-Algorithm/README.md

 ## Types of problem:

-1/ Kruskal's Minimum Spanning Tree: we create a MST by picking the edges one by one.
-The Greedy choice is pick the smallest weight edge that doesn't cause a cycle in the MST constructed so far.
+1/ Kruskal's Minimum Spanning Tree:

+    + What is a minimum spanning tree?
+        - Given a connected and undirected graph, a spanning tree of that graph is a subgraph that is a tree and connects all the vertices together

 2/ Prim's Minimum Spanning Tree

 3/ Dikstra's shortest path